 - In prior years, this list has referred to consumer reporting businesses as “agencies” or “bureaus.”
 These terms can be confusing because they make it sound as if these businesses might be part of the government.
 But they are not.
 They are private-sector companies which are overwhelmingly for-profit.
 In our list, we call them “companies” for greater clarity.

 Finally, when it comes to your own consumer reports, you have the legal right to:

-A few years ago, we published a that highlighted the legal requirement that certain consumer reporting companies must establish and manage “a streamlined process for consumers to request consumer reports.”
-Our single, makes it easier for you to make the first move.
+A few years ago, we published a CFPB bulletin that highlighted the legal requirement that certain consumer reporting companies must establish and manage “a streamlined process for consumers to request consumer reports.”
+Our single, user-friendly list of companies makes it easier for you to make the first move.